-Fire crews have continued to make headway against a number of blazes despite their ferocity.
+Fire crews have continued to make headway against a number of blazes despite their ferocity however.

 Firefighters have gained ground in battling the El Portal fire burning on the western edge of Yosemite National Park and an adjacent national forest.
 That blaze started late last month, charring nearly 4,700 acres and forcing the evacuation of several dozen homes.

 As of Saturday night, that blaze was 89 percent contained, according to the National Park Service.

 About 180 miles northwest of the El Portal blaze, firefighters had completely contained as of Saturday night the so-called Sand Fire, which erupted in the Sierra Nevada foothills east of Sacramento in July scorching more than 4,200 acres, CalFire said.